Professor Tom Crick MBE FLSW

 Related to this education policy work, I was also a member of the expert panel for the Welsh Government’s Review of Digital Innovation and the Future of Work in Wales, which published its final report in September 2019.
 In 2018, I was appointed an inaugural Commissioner of the National Infrastructure Commission for Wales, to provide independent advice to the Welsh Government on economic and environmental infrastructure investment strategy over a 5-30 year period.

-I also have a number of other affiliations: I’m Vice-President of BCS, The Chartered Institute for IT and an elected member of the ACM Europe Council.
-I’m a non-executive director of Dŵr Cymru Welsh Water, the sixth-largest regulated water and sewerage company in England and Wales; I’m also an independent member (non-executive director) of Swansea Bay University Health Board, which covers a population of approximately 400,000 people across Swansea and Neath Port Talbot.
-I’ve previously been a two-term Trustee of the British Science Association (2011-2017) and two-term Trustee/Director of the Campaign for Science & Engineering (2011-2017).
+I also have a number of other affiliations: I’m an elected Member-at-Large of ACM Council (2020-2024), as well as Vice-Chair of the ACM Europe Council (2019-2021); previously, I was Vice-President of BCS, The Chartered Institute for IT (2017-2020).
+I’m a non-executive director of Dŵr Cymru Welsh Water (2017-present), the sixth-largest regulated water and sewerage company in England and Wales; and an independent member/NED of Swansea Bay University Health Board (2017-present), which covers a population of approximately 400,000 people across Swansea and Neath Port Talbot; I also sit on Advisory Panel for the Centre for Digital Public Services Wales, and I’m a patron of Repair Cafe Wales.
+I’ve previously been a two-term trustee of the British Science Association (2011-2017) and two-term trustee/NED of the Campaign for Science & Engineering (2011-2017).